ishmadethis/ishmadethis/README.md

 ## Good to meet you! 👋

-### I'm a Front-End Web Developer passionate about learning new technologies, and applying them to create transformative and inclusive digital experiences.

 - ✨ Presently a member of Juno College's Web Development Bootcamp, Cohort 39.

 - 🌱 Outside of Front-End Development, I am also learning virtualization and exploring self-hosted apps, and learning to use Linux.
 Just for fun.